tonyzhao668/tableau_challenge/README.md

-# Tableau Homework - Citi Bike Analytics
+# Tableau - Citi Bike Analytics

-Tony Zhao/DBCUWA finished on 10/05/2021
+## Tony Zhao finished on 10/05/2021

     * The Tableau link of the task is : https://public.tableau.com/profile/tony.zhao2691#!/vizhome/BIKI_NYC/MostPopularStartEndStations?          publish=yes

     * The text analysis report to be submitted via README at https://github.com/tonyzhao668/tableau_challenge;

-    * The big data processing capacity is a great challenge for normal laptop like mine;

     * The job has been down with one latest month data of 04/2021.
 Due to I have tested for one year or several months data, my laptop would       stagnant, or moving very very slow.
 Sorry for this.

-    * Except the above, every requirement has been fulfilled and tested well.
+    * Except the above, everything has been fulfilled and tested well.

     * The task has been done as follows:

         * 4-10 Total "Phenomenon" Visualizations:  Done!
         * 2 Dashboards: Done!
 Actually 3 Dashboards submitted!
         * 1 City Official Map: Done!
-Actually 2 City maps submitted for Top popular start and end stations separately.
+Actually 2 City maps for Top popular start and end stations separately.
         * 1 Story : Done!
-Actually two stories submitted, one for the story of CityBike 04/21, one for the abnormal data found.
+Actually two stories presented, one for the story of CityBike 04/21, one for the abnormal data found.
-        * A text with my analysis on the phenomenon you uncovered from the data.
+        * A text with my analysis on the phenomenon uncovered from the data.
-        	Done!

     Details as follows:

 ## Task

-**My data selected is the latest one-month data of 04/2021 from https://www.citibikenyc.com/system-data.**
+**The data selected is the latest one-month data of 04/2021 from https://www.citibikenyc.com/system-data.**

 **12 discovered phenomena with the timespan of 04/2021.**